mariamiah/Full-stack-deployment-terraform/README.md

 - 169.254.0.0/16 – link-local addresses (APIPA)

 ### IPV6
 The length of an IPV6 is 128 bits compared with the 32 bits in IPV4.
-There is, therefore, a total of 2<sup>128 potential addresses.
-This approximates to `340 undecillion` addresses
+Therefore the total number of potential addresses is 2<sup>128
 - This makes IPV6 able to support way more nodes compared to IPV4
 - This address is comprised of 128 bits divided into eight 16-bits blocks
 - Each block is converted into a 4-digit hexadecimal number separated by colon symbols as shown `2001:0000:3238:DFE1:0063:0000:0000: FEFB`